This guide covers topics related to RabbitMQ installation upgrades.

 A node that suffered from the above bugs will fail to shut down and stop responding to inbound connections, including those of CLI tools.
 Such node's OS process has to be terminated (e.g. using kill -9 on UNIX systems).

-The following commands can be used to verify whether a node is experience the above bugs.
+The following commands can be used to verify whether a node is affected by the above bugs.
 An affected node will not respond to CLI connections in a reasonable amount of time when performing the following basic commands:

 Quorum queues depend on a quorum of nodes to be online for any queue operations to succeed.
 This includes successful new leader election should a cluster node that hosts some leaders shut down.